MIXED METHOD RESEARCH INFORMING MULTILINGUAL VOTER CAMPAIGN

 This research would have supported a significant expansion of voting rights for immigrant communities, regardless of their citizenship status.
 Unfortunately, a court ruling struck down the initiative, which is currently undergoing an appeal process.

-• Informed culturally responsive campaign for a citywide initiative.
+Informed a culturally responsive campaign for a citywide initiative.

-• Identified key barriers to participation, such as knowledge gaps on eligibility and registration, enabling clearer and actionable voter education.
+Identified key barriers to participation enabling clearer and actionable voter education.

-• Embedded equity into the research process by creating an inclusive framework that centered community voices for future campaign development.
+Embedded equity into the research process by creating an inclusive framework for future campaign development.

 CHALLENGE

-How might newly eligible immigrant voters awareness and perception of the municipal law impact participation in upcoming city elections?
+How might the perception of the new municipal voting law impact newly eligible immigrant voters' participation in upcoming city elections?

 RESEARCH GOALS

-• Identify barriers and drivers informational, cultural, linguistic, or trust-based, that may prevent or encourage engagement in upcoming local elections.
+Identify barriers and drivers that may prevent or encourage engagement

-• Understand how linguistic nuances and visuals in existing voter registration campaign materials resonate with potential voters.
+Understand how linguistic nuances and visuals resonate with potential voters

-• Identify trusted messengers and channels by understanding past personal experiences and the historical context of diverse communities to identify opportunities to build trust.
+Identify trusted messengers and channels by understanding past experiences and the historical context of diverse communities

 APPROACH